 Let’s face it, while residing in the Netherlands as an expat student, finding work in Groningen can be very difficult if you don’t speak Dutch, and almost impossible if you don’t have a work permit.
 The first condition that you have to meet to be able to legally work anywhere in the Netherlands is having the permission to work in this country.
 Do you come from an EU (except Croatia), or an EEA country (i.e., Iceland, Liechtenstein, or Norway), or Switzerland?
 Then, you are free to work unrestrictedly.
 If not, you need a work permit.
-It is important to know that it is the EMPLOYER that has to apply for the job applicant’s work permit, and not the job applicant.
-Unfortunately, due to long application processes for a work permit, employers tend to refuse to apply for an applicant’s work permit if he/she applies for a low-skilled job such as a waitron or a dishwasher.
-But if you manage to have an employer obtain a work permit for you, then, you have two options to choose from; you can either choose to work throughout the year for a maximum of 10 hours per week, or choose to work as many hours as you want during the summer months of June, July, and August.
-You can't choose both.
+Via this link you can find some things to keep in mind.
+It is important to know that it is the employer that has to apply for the job applicant’s work permit, and not the job applicant.
+Unfortunately, due to long application processes for a work permit, employers tend to refuse to apply for an applicant’s work permit if he/she applies for a low-skilled job such as a waiter or a dishwasher.
+But if you manage to have an employer obtain a work permit for you, then, you have two options to choose from; you can either choose to work throughout the year for a maximum of 16 hours per week, or choose to work as many hours as you want during the summer months of June, July, and August.
+You can’t choose both.

 Working at the RUG

-With more than 700 students currently working as student assistants, the University of Groningen offers good opportunities for its students to gain valuable work experience, develop their professional qualities, and earn some money next to their studies.
-Whether or not having a working proficiency of the Dutch language is a requirement for these jobs depends on the tasks and responsibilities that they entail.
+With a lot of students currently working as student assistants, the University of Groningen offers good opportunities for its students to gain valuable work experience, develop their professional qualities, and earn some money next to their studies.
+Whether or not having a good proficiency of the Dutch language is a requirement for these jobs depends on the tasks and responsibilities that they entail.
 Having said this, there are many opportunities for those students who don’t speak Dutch in the university.
 For more information about student assistant vacancies in the RUG, it is recommended to regularly check the ‘Job opportunities at the university.’

 Employment agencies (Uitzendbureaus)